Judge: Greitens case sent to Texas partly to limit publicity - NewsBreak

 Sheena Greitens' sworn affidavit stated that during their marriage, Eric Greitens was physically abusive and demonstrated such “unstable and coercive behavior” that steps were taken to limit his access to firearms.

-But Schneider wrote, “The Court finds by a preponderance of the evidence that there has been no pattern of domestic violence by either Mother or Father.
-The children have never been at risk or vulnerable at the hands of either parent.”

-Sheena Greitens “never alleged a ‘pattern,’ which is a legal term of art,” her attorney, Helen Wade, said in a statement to AP.
-“Dr. Greitens related under oath specific instances over a span of time, which were amply documented with third parties at the time, and she stands by her sworn statements.”
+Eric Greitens' attorney, Gary Stamper, said in a statement on Friday that “Eric maintained an abiding faith that eventually the truth would catch up with the media driven narrative.”

-Eric Greitens strongly denied the allegations and alleged that Sheena Greitens’ claims were part of a political attack engineered by those who wanted him to lose his race.
+Eric Greitens alleged that Sheena Greitens’ claims were part of a political attack engineered by those who wanted him to lose his race.
 Several GOP leaders publicly worried that if Greitens won the primary, he could lose to a Democrat in November, even in a largely-Republican state like Missouri.

 Sheena Greitens denied any political motivation and said she worked with no one else in filing the affidavit.